LonamiWebs/Telethon/telethon_examples/README.md

 [official Telethon's chat] to help people out.
 The file is a bit big and assumes some [`asyncio`] knowledge, but otherwise is easy to follow.

+In addition, it has optional plugins, which may be useful for your own code.
+The plugins can be found at https://github.com/Lonami/TelethonianBotExt and should be cloned into a `plugins` folder next to `assistant.py` for them to work.

 ### [`interactive_telegram_client.py`]

 * Usable as: **user**.